rafalkaron/rafalkaron.github.io/content/_index.md

 I am keen on finding ways to automate, optimize, and generate reports to save my coworkers from opening terminals or doing repetitive work.

 Python
 : I am a self-taught Python coder.
 I use Python in my side projects and to develop internal tools at work.
 To make coding easier, I've implemented **mypy**, **Ruff**, and **Black** into my workflow.
-I also use Python for automations in GitHub Actions.
+I also use Python for automation in GitHub Actions.
 {.text_small}

 MicroPython